 In May 2019, the Authority opened a new ORT toll plaza at Exit 44 in Scarborough which consists of two ORT lanes and two cash lanes in each direction.
 Exit 44 connects the Turnpike to I-295 south of Portland making it vitally important to the interstate transportation network.
-This plaza is in new condition.
+This plaza is in good to very good condition.